vercel/next.js/docs/advanced-features/customizing-babel-config.md

   </ul>
 </details>

-Next.js includes the `next/babel` preset to your app, it includes everything needed to compile React applications and server-side code.
+Next.js includes the `next/babel` preset to your app, which includes everything needed to compile React applications and server-side code.
 But if you want to extend the default Babel configs, it's also possible.

-To start, you only need to define a `.babelrc` file at the top of your app, if such file is found, we're going to consider it the _source of truth_, therefore it needs to define what Next.js needs as well, which is the `next/babel` preset.
+To start, you only need to define a `.babelrc` file at the top of your app.
+If such a file is found, it will be considered as the _source of truth_, and therefore it needs to define what Next.js needs as well, which is the `next/babel` preset.

 Here's an example `.babelrc` file: